grnmeira/webex-pixoo/README.md

 ```
 $ webex-pixoo run -c <Your Webex Integration ID> -s <Your Webex Integration Secret> <Path to your "IN MEETING" GIF> <Path to your "AVAILABLE" GIF>
 ```
+You'll be presented with a URL so you can authenticate with your Webex Integration.
+Once it's authenticated, it should start picking up your status.
 # Other CLI options
 Some other CLI options are available in the CLI:
 * `-d <device ID>`: You can provide a Webex Device ID to reuse previous registered Webex Devices you used before, if not provided, a new one is created.